hchenfred/thesis-project/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## Run Tests
-Before running any server tests, please load schema to setup friendlyTest server. mysql -u root -p < schemaTest.sql
+Before running any server tests, please load schema to setup friendlyTest server. schemaTest.sql can be found under the root directory of this repo. mysql -u root -p < schemaTest.sql
 - run mocha in terminal for testing server
 - run npm run test -- --verbose in terminal for testing React Native components